SonicCodes/EvalLang/README.md

 - HAS operator (planning to use ```~```)

-I hope you'll contribute to this repo, I've spent a night on making it.
+I hope you'll contribute to this repo, I've spent a night on implementing it.

 ```
 Do what ever you want with this, but keep in-mind I am not responsible